Georgia lynching marker vandalized again

 VALDOSTA, Ga.
-(AP) — A marker identifying the location of one of the most gruesome lynchings in Georgia history has been vandalized for a second time.
+(AP) — A marker identifying the location of one of the most gruesome lynchings in Georgia history has once again been vandalized.

-The Valdosta Daily Times reports the Mary Turner and the Lynching Rampage historical marker was riddled with bullet holes for the second time in five years.
+The Mary Turner and the Lynching Rampage historical marker was riddled with bullet holes for the second time in five years, The Valdosta Daily Times reported .
 In an email to the newspaper Thursday, Mary Turner Project coordinator Mark Patrick George said the marker was shot 13 times in the last two to three months.
 It was shot five times in July 2013.

 The marker is dedicated to 13 lynching victims killed in Lowndes and Brooks counties.

-George says the Mary Turner Project is offering a $200 reward to anyone who comes forward with information about the vandalism.
+George said the Mary Turner Project is offering a $200 reward to anyone who comes forward with information about the vandalism.

 Most Read Nation & World Stories